The Top Student Success Stories of 2018

 “I think the biggest thing is being there, because you never know…None of the opportunities were ever planned.
 They just kind of happened because I was there or I picked up my phone…You just need to be really dedicated to it.
 I think that’s the biggest thing.”
 Find out more about Morning Estrada’s journey.

-Recording Connection grad Nate Riley went from ‘guy in a band’ to recording his band with a pro!
+Film Connection grad Nate Riley went from ‘guy in a band’ to recording his band with a pro!

-“I was writing music for it for the better half of a year, and from the very beginning I said, ‘Yes, once it’s done I’m going to bring this in here.’
-So we’ve been working on that now since August and just kind of fitting it in as the days go on, squeezing it in between other clients… We’re not worried about the timeframe…Anthony is a very strong music producer and we’re really working together, trying to create an art form.”
+“I was writing film for it for the better half of a year, and from the very beginning I said, ‘Yes, once it’s done I’m going to bring this in here.’
+So we’ve been working on that now since August and just kind of fitting it in as the days go on, squeezing it in between other clients… We’re not worried about the timeframe…Anthony is a very strong film producer and we’re really working together, trying to create an art form.”
 Learn more about Nate’s experience.

-Recording Connection grad Efrain Mattias kicked his career into high gear!
+Film Connection grad Efrain Mattias kicked his career into high gear!

 After hearing about us on Pensado’s Place, Efrain Mattias decided training with a professional was just what he needed to elevate his game fast.
 It’s paid off.
 He’s taking the reins at Noize Factory Studios in El Cajon, CA. Although his ultimate goal is to compose and produce, he says possessing stellar engineering chops will play and intrinsic role in his growing success.